Men's Hormone Therapy — Columbus & Warner Robins, GA

 3

-Treatment plan: Specific ester (cypionate vs enanthate), specific dose, specific frequency.
+Treatment plan: Specific cypionate dose, specific frequency (weekly is the default cadence), specific route (intramuscular or subcutaneous).
 We discuss why each choice was made for your physiology.

 4